Updated on July 30th, 2020

 Also, taxis will not always be available & you may need to walk & wait.
 I wanted to make things easy when my sister & I arrived in Santorini by getting a taxi.
 There is nowhere to stay within easy reach of the port & the slope is very steep with lots of switchbacks to get to the top of the hill, it is a volcano after all!
 In the end, we were able to walk to our hotel from the bus station making it a much quicker & cheaper option all round.

-When we recently left Santorini we thought it would be more convenient to get a taxi to the airport from Fira as the buses only went every 90 minutes.
+Leaving Santorini we thought it would be more convenient to get a taxi to the airport from Fira.
+The buses only went every 90 minutes.
 We were advised to walk to the taxi rank & wait in the queue.
-We got there to find several people had been waiting over 10 minutes & not even seen a taxi.
+We got there to find several people who had been waiting over 10 minutes & not even seen a taxi.
 A couple in the queue had started phoning to book a car & I was able to get a number from them.
-When the cab arrived, we were told that you need to book as taxis are limited on the islands (not what we were heard at our hotel, or on any of the signs at the stop).
+When the cab arrived, we were told that you need to book as taxis are limited on the islands.
+This was not what we were heard at our hotel, or on any of the signs at the stop.
 We ended up paying €20 for a 10-minute drive.
 If you need a number to try +30 690 7012871 (Santorini).

 If you can, get yourself a timetable (or photograph the ones on display at the terminals) & ask at your accommodation where the nearest stop is.
-Usually, it will be one terminal for the town (if you don’t go to the terminal it can sometimes be hard to identify where the stop actually is, especially challenging if you’re getting on somewhere different from where you were dropped off!).
+Usually, it will be one terminal for the town.
+If you don’t go to the terminal it can sometimes be hard to identify where the stop actually is.

 When we arrived in Santorini there were lots of shops at the port offering “Transfer to All Hotels”.
 It may be worth it if you have a lot of luggage or are staying somewhere more remote.
 But if you keep walking you will see the stop for all the buses €2.30 one way to Fira & ideally you can walk from the bus terminal.

-This may also be a more direct route on some islands to the beaches but expect to pay more than the bus.
-For example, in Paros, we got the boat to & from our favourite beach, Monastiri for €6.50 each return, versus €1.80 for each bus journey.
+This may also be a more direct route on some islands to the beaches.
+However, expect to pay more than the bus.
+For example, in Paros, we got the boat to & from our favourite beach, Monastiri for €6.50 each return.
+It was €1.80 for each bus journey.

-If you are staying in the port town either ask your accommodation for directions or check on Google Maps before you get there.
+If you are staying in the port town either ask your accommodation for directions or check on Google Maps.
 Often you will be able to walk, which again saves time & money.

-There are so many islands in Greece to explore that I would be really keen to hear any of your recommendations in the Comments section below.
-Watch this space for a rundown of my recent trip taking in Athens, Paros, Naxos, Milos & Santorini with a full list of recommendations for accommodation, activities, restaurants etc in my post A Perfect Greek Island Hopping Itinerary.
+There are so many islands in Greece to explore.
+For more on my recent trip taking in Athens, Paros, Naxos, Milos & Santorini with a full list of recommendations for accommodation, activities, restaurants etc in my post A Perfect Greek Island Hopping Itinerary.
 Or to find out why Milos should be part of your itinerary check out my dedicated post.